Bible Reading: Galatians 3:26-28

-Jesus lived in a society that determined people’s rights, privileges, and status by their race (Jew or Gentile), class (slave or free), and sex (male or female).
-As Paul points out in Galatians 3:26-28, Jesus turned those prejudices upside down.
-As Jesus’ follower, you have the chance to be like him — not in matching his skin color or racial characteristics, but in accepting and loving people regardless of sex, class, or race.
+Jesus lived in a time and place that decided how to treat people based on their race (Jew or Gentile), social class (slave or free, rich or poor), and gender (male or female).
+But Paul pointed out in Galatians 3:26-28 that Jesus turned those prejudices upside down.
+As Jesus’ followers, we have the chance to be like him-not because we share his skin color or race, but by accepting and loving people no matter their gender, class, or race.

 TALK: In what ways does Jesus look or act just like you?
 How is he different?